tkn-tub/ns3-gym/src/internet/doc/tcp.rst

   virtual void PktsAcked (Ptr<TcpSocketState> tcb, uint32_t segmentsAcked,const Time& rtt);
   virtual Ptr<TcpCongestionOps> Fork ();

-The most interesting methods to write are, for sure, GetSsThresh and IncreaseWindow.
+The most interesting methods to write are GetSsThresh and IncreaseWindow.
 The latter is called when TcpSocketBase decides that it is time to increase the congestion window.
-Many informations are available in the Transmission Control Block, and the method should increase cWnd and/or ssThresh based on the number of the segments acked.
+Much information is available in the Transmission Control Block, and the method should increase cWnd and/or ssThresh based on the number of segments acked.

 GetSsThresh is called whenever the socket needs an updated value of the slow start threshold.
 This happens after a loss; congestion control algorithms